I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 - The church is dedicated to training people to be more like Jesus Christ and more in the image of God.

-- Whether cell group leaders or senior pastors, we are all engaged in this "work," which is working with God.
+- Both small group leaders and senior pastors are engaged in this "working" task, which is working with God.

 - We have many "research projects," but what is important is to have a learning attitude.
-The training content will be continuously improved.
-This is a never-ending journey.
+The training content will be continuously improved, which is a never-ending journey.

 null